simmel-project/frontpage/index.md

 ### DVT Hardware Revision

 As of August 2020, Simmel went through a hardware revision to make its form factor compatible with that of the Singapore TraceTogether token.
+Hardware design files can be found at https://github.com/simmel-project/hardware/tree/master/electrical/dvt1.

 ![Simmel DVT vs TraceTogether](https://github.com/simmel-project/frontpage/raw/master/tt-token-comparison_titled.jpg)